 KL.26 is just for books on the Australian legal system

-KL.177 plus three letter State code for individual states/territories
+KL.177 plus three letter State code for legal reform in individual states/territories

 In most of the other KL shelf marks, A8 in the third line identifies an Australian-focused work.

 KL.251.A8.APP 2016 The Role of the Solicitor-General : Negotiating Law, Politics and the Public Interest